 This type of deep-cycle battery is the most recent as well as the best RV battery.
 This battery has Absorbed Glass Mats (AGM) in the middle of the plates.
-Well-known AMG deep-cycle battery brands include Fullriver Battery, Concorde SunXtender, and Universal Powergroup.
-These batteries are able to handle more misuse than anyother type of deep-cycle battery.
-Their mats are over 90% saturated, ensuring that their acid do not overflow even when ruptured.
+Well-known AMG deep-cycle battery brands include Fullriver Battery, Concorde SunXtender, and Universal Power group.
+These batteries can handle more misuse than any other type of deep-cycle battery.
+Their mats are over 90% saturated, ensuring that their acid does not overflow even when ruptured.

-The reason why AGM’s are the best deep cell battery for RV and are much more preferred over gelled or flooded deep-cycle batteries is because their electrolytes cannot spill when spoilt.
-And since they poise no dangers they cost less for shipping.
+The reason why AGM’s are the best deep cell battery for RV and are much more preferred over gelled or flooded deep-cycle batteries is that their electrolytes cannot spill when spoilt.
+And since they poise no dangers, they cost less for shipping.
 And since their electrolytes are saturated, this kind of deep-cycle battery is not prone to freezing.

-Also there is very minimal water loss.
-And have very low discharge rate of about 1% monthly; meaning that over months they’re able to retain their charge without being used.
+Also, there is very minimal water loss.
+And have a meager discharge rate of about 1% monthly, meaning that over months they’re able to retain their charge without being used.

 Another advantage it has is that it requires very minimal maintenance.

 Deep-cycle batteries are lead-acid batteries able to power an automobile cyclically.
 Because they repeatedly discharge their current deeply and go through charging, they are used to power RV appliances.
 The major benefit of a deep-cycle battery is its ability to offer consistent power to all the RV appliances in the absence of an alternative power source for a longer period of time.

-The best battery for RV in markets are the AMG deep cycles, because they’re the cheapest to maintain and can function in extreme weathers.
+The best battery for RV in markets is the AMG deep cycles because they’re the cheapest to maintain and can function in extreme weather.
 And also because their electrolytes do not spill due to firm enclosure.